HardlyDifficult/Tutorials/Chapter6.md

 }
 ```

+<br>Configure disabling for GameObjects:

  - Select the Character prefab.
-   - Add **DisableComponentsOnEndOfLevel** and to the components list, add:
+   - Add **DisableComponentsOnEndOfLevel** and to the components list, add 3 items:
-     - Rigidbody2D.
+     - Its Rigidbody2D.
-     - PlayerController.
+     - Its PlayerController.
-     - The character's animator.
+     - The character's animator (which is on the child GameObject).
 You can do this by:
        - Open a second Inspector by right click on the Inspector tab and select Add Tab -> Inspector.
        - With the Character's parent GameObject selected, hit the lock symbol in one of the Inspectors.
        - Select the character's child sprite, then drag the Animator from one Inspector into the other.